OdayMansour/touchdesigner-utilities/README.md

 - Levels: audio levels on low, mid, high, and all frequencies
 - Averages: average audio levels over the last _n_ seconds (configurable) on low, mid, high, and all frequencies
 - Speeds: continuously increasing values based on the audio levels on low, mid, high, and all frequencies
-- Frequency spectrume: output of an FFT on the input audio signal, configurable number of bands
+- Frequency spectrum: output of an FFT on the input audio signal, configurable number of bands

 ### midi_novation_launchcontrol.toe